PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-07 07:23:37
+Last updated: 2024-04-07 07:24:10
-Random Quote: Here's the thing, kids: When you believe in people, people come through. - Ted Mosby
+Random Quote: Old gods or new, it makes no matter, no man is so accursed as the kinslayer.  -  Rickard Karstark